puppeteer/puppeteer/docs/api/puppeteer.elementhandle.drop.md

 # ElementHandle.drop() method

-Drops the given element into the current one.
+Drops the given element onto the current one.

 #### Signature: